synapse-wireless/e20-gateway-hosted-webserver/README.md

 ## Exploring This Example

 The web application is a basic Python program built with high-performance libraries, Tornado and SNAP Connect.
 The Javascript/HTML is kept deliberately simple for ease of understanding, although it showcases a low-latency websockets technique.
 This can be easily extended to REST interfaces, and other web/backend approaches to fit application requirements.
-More information about the software used in this example can be found in the "Software" guide (look in the same directory where you found this Quick Start).
+More information about the software used in this example can be found in the ["Software Walkthrough"](WALKTHROUGH.md) guide in this repository's root directory.

 See the README.md files in the [e20-sys](e20-sys) and [web_app](web_app) directories for more details and library dependencies.